beckyphan/repondez-sil-vous-plait/README.md

 "meals"
   t.string  "menu_item"
   t.string  "notes"

+In the User and Guest models, I added ```dependent: :destroy``` to its has_many guests/has_one meal so that upon destroying a user, it would destroy its guests, and upon destroying guests it would destroy the guest's meal.

+FYI, to update meal types, the following forms in 'views' must be updated:
+- guests/edit.erb
+- users/edit.erb

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.